 The average cost of filters for above-ground pools ranges between $40 and $770.
 Filters catch contaminants that otherwise collect in your pool.
 A good filter is vital to keeping your water safe and clean.
 You may choose from sand, cartridge, or DE (diatomaceous earth) filter.
 Most filters come in a package, including pump, filter, base, and fittings.

-The average price of above-ground pool heaters ranges between $40 and $2,190.
-If your pool is as large as an average inground pool, the heater cost can range from $550 to over $10,000, with another $400 to $500 for installation.
+An above-ground pool heater costs $1,300 to $2,400 on average.
+If your pool is as large as an inground pool, the heater cost can up to $6,000 installed.

 If you want to extend your pool season into colder weather, consider purchasing a heater for your above-ground pool.
 Types of heaters include gas, propane, electric, and solar.
 Cost factors include the brand, type, and engine power of the heater, as well as the capacity of your pool.

-Expect to pay between $20 and $450 depending upon the size and shape of your pool and quality of the winter pool cover.
-Winter covers help shield every pool type from winter weather and unwanted algae and debris, and if they are safety rated, they can prevent drownings.
+Winter pool covers cost $75 to $250, depending on the quality and size.
+Winter covers help shield pools from winter weather and unwanted algae and debris, and if they are safety rated, they can prevent drownings.
 Some have reinforced stitching to bear the weight of ice and snow.
 Others come with a drainage system, so no water ever collects in the middle of the cover.

 The cost of lighting your pool depends on your goals.
 Basic lighting costs about $16 to $106 each.
 Lighting not only adds an element of safety to your pool but also helps create ambiance, from relaxation to festive décor.